Carrington V.C. (film): Plot

-Carrington claims he told his superior, Colonel Henniker, about his decision to remove the money.
-He transferred £100 of it to his wife's account to give her relief from her financial problems.
-He then left the base to compete in a major horse race in which he bet the rest of the money on himself, hoping to be able to pay back the cash taken.
-When he fell from his horse, his friend Captain Alison Graham (Noelle Middleton) tried to return the money, but was denied access to the safe.
+Defending himself at his court-martial, Carrington's case is that he had told his superior, Colonel Henniker, that he would take the money to advertise his complaint that he was owed a greater amount for expenses.
+He transferred £100 of it to his wife, Valerie, who was suicidal from financial worries, and left the base to ride in a horse race in which he bet the rest of the money on himself, hoping to pay back the cash.
+After he fell from his horse, his friend Captain Alison Graham tried to replace the money, but was denied access to the safe.

-As for the incident in his room, it is established that Carrington was bed-ridden from his fall and that Graham was visiting him to discuss the embezzlement.
-She was fully dressed and sitting on a chair when Colonel Henniker stormed in, reminding them that it was against regulations for male and female officers to be together in private quarters.
-Henniker admits waiting for some time between seeing Graham go to Carrington's room and then entering himself.
+While bed-ridden from the fall, Carrington was visited by Graham to discuss the embezzlement.
+She was sitting in a chair fully dressed when Colonel Henniker stormed in, saying it was against regulations for males and females to be together in private quarters.
+He admits to having waited for some time after seeing Graham go to Carrington's room before following.